phil-rice/Phils-Blog/_posts/2015-11-13-Unit-Testing-Scala-Type-Classes.markdown

 class MilageMapMapShortTests extends MileageShortTests[Map[Int, Map[Int, Short]]]
 {% endhighlight %}
 And...the behaviour of these tests was just embarressing... -2147483648 was not equal to 2147483647.
 A warm red glow hit my cheeks and my forehead hit the table.
 The problem was that I was adding numbers to 'large' and then comparing them.
 Adding anything to large made them overflow, and they became a negative number.
-In otherwards I add to do the following
+In otherwards I had to do the following

 {% highlight scala %}
   "Distance" should "implment addition with large to always return large" in {